Get 80% off your plan for your first 3 months*

 Is 80% profit margin realistic for small businesses?

-An 80% gross profit margin can be realistic for some businesses, especially in service or software industries with low direct costs.
-However, an 80% net profit margin is very rare, as it would mean your total business expenses are extremely low.
-It's more helpful to compare your margins to others in your specific industry.
+An 80% gross profit margin is realistic for service or software businesses with low direct costs.
+An 80% net profit margin is achievable only when total expenses are extremely low, which is uncommon for most businesses.

 How do profit margins vary between industries?